FREE: 5 SECRETS TO FAST HEALTHY DINNERSGET IT NOW

 Tent with foil and rest for 5 minutes per serving.
 (Temperature will rise an additional 5-10 degrees.)

 Serving size: 1 large lamb chop (~7 oz)

 Video Showing How To Make Lamb Chops:

-Scroll up a bit to see the video for this recipe -- it's located directly above the ingredients list.
+Tap here to jump to the video for this recipe -- it's located directly above the ingredients list.
 It's the easiest way to learn how to make Lamb Chops!

 Nutrition facts are provided as a courtesy.
 Have questions about calculations or why you got a different result?
 Please see our nutrition policy.